drduh/YubiKey-Guide/README.md

 # Create Subkeys

-Generate Signature, Encryption and Authentication Subkeys using the previously configured key type, passphrase and expiration:
+Generate Signature and Encryption Subkeys using the previously configured key type, passphrase and expiration:

 ```console
 echo "$CERTIFY_PASS" | \